rojia20/python-site/docs/numpy/numpy_nan.md

 ```

 ## Data Source
-- create an array with the data point (3, 3) is NaN
+- Create an array with the data point (3, 3) is NaN

 ```python
 # Create an array: